 H.4.7.2 Role of the committee

-Although RAAs are signed by the RA and by the office of the CEO, the signature of a RAA by the office of the CEO binds all components in the ISO or IEC systems, including ISO or IEC members and ISO or IEC committees.
+Although RAAs are signed by the RA and by the Office of the CEO, the signature of a RAA by the Office of the CEO binds all components in the ISO or IEC systems, including ISO or IEC members and ISO or IEC committees.
 The central role is played by committees.
 In addition to declaring the need for an RA Standard (4.2), drafting the RA Standard (4.3) and selecting an RA (4.4) for both new and revised RA Standards, the committee has the main responsibility for oversight of the RA as follows:

 — Answering questions: The committee must be available to the RA to answer questions about the RA Standard and clarify any expectations regarding its role in implementing the RA Standard.